rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 - support for nearby replication
 - tagging (version 2.0+)

-RethinkDB supports grouping machines into datacenters with per datacenter replication and write acknowledgement settings through either the admin web UI or CLI.
+RethinkDB supports grouping servers into datacenters with per datacenter replication and write acknowledgement settings through either the admin web UI or CLI.
 RethinkDB immediate consistency based reads and writes do not require a special protocol for multi DC replication.